ansys/scade-design-rules/doc/source/rules/traceability/llr_architecture.rst

 .. end_description

-The parameter allows defining an alternate note type name, attribute or value, with the following syntax: ``-t <note type name> -a <attribute name> -v <value>`` (default value: ``-t DesignElement -a Nature -v Architecture``).
+The parameter allows defining an alternate note type name, attribute, or value, with the following syntax: ``-t <note type name> -a <attribute name> -v <value>`` (default value: ``-t DesignElement -a Nature -v Architecture``).